Judge, Yankees agree to $19 million deal, avoid hearing

 AP Baseball Writer

-NEW YORK (AP) — Slugger Aaron Judge and the New York Yankees agreed to a $19 million, one-year contrtact, avoiding an arbitration hearing scheduled for Friday.
+NEW YORK (AP) — Aaron Judge and the New York Yankees avoided an arbitration hearing Friday by agreeing to a $19 million, one-year contract, a deal that leaves the slugger on track to become a free agent after the World Series.

+Unable to agree to a long-term deal in talks that ended on opening day, the sides split the difference between the proposed arbitration figures they exchanged on March 22: $21 million by Judge and $17 million by the Yankees.

-Judge is in the middle of perhaps his best season, batting .304 with 27 homers and 53 RBIs in 68 games for the major league-leading Yankees.
-He hit a game-winning RBI single during New York’s 7-6 victory over Houston on Thursday night.
+The slugging outfielder is in the midst of perhaps his best season, batting .304 with a major league-leading 27 homers and 53 RBIs in 68 games.
+On track for his fourth All-Star selection in seven big league seasons, he hit a game-winning single during Thursday night’s 7-6 come-from-behind victory over defending AL champion Houston.

+Judge has helped power the Yankees to a major league-best 52-18 record, New York’s best through 70 games since 1939 and the best among all big league teams since the 2001 Seattle Mariners.
+He also has shifted from right field to become the Yankees’ primary center fielder.

+A deal came together before the scheduled noon start of a Zoom hearing before a three-person panel.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports